-The tours will take about an hour and start from the Entrance for Groups under the sign DIRECTORIAL BOARD - ДИРЕКЦИЯ from Sadovaya Street.
+The tours will take about an hour and start start from the Main Reader Entrance, located at 1-3, Ostrovsky Square.

 Please note!
 Admission to the Voltaire Library is only possible with a library card.
-To get a library card, please enter the Main Building through the Reader Entrance off Ostrovsky Square.
+If you are not our reader, you can join the Library.

 Coats and bags (including backpacks) must be left in the cloakroom.